galaxyproject/training-material/Proteomics/tutorials/WIP_proteinQuant_SIL.md

 ---

 # Introduction
 To compare protein amounts in different samples from MS/MS data, two different experiment setups exist.
 Firstly, unmodified proteins can be measured in separate runs at one sample per MS-run.
 Secondly, proteins of samples to compare can be labelled with small chemical tags, mixed, and measured side-by-side in a single MS-run.
 There are two types of chemical tags: isobaric tags display the same mass on first hand, but fragment during the generation of the MS/MS spectra to yield reporter ions of different mass.
 The intensity of those reporter ions can be compared in MS/MS spectra.
 There are two types of isobaric tags commercially available: tandem mass tags (TMT) and isobaric tags for relative and absolute quantitation (iTRAQ).
 The second type of chemical tags are isotopic.
 They are chemically identical, but differ in their mass due to incorporated stable isotopes.
 Examples of different isotopic tags for stable isotope labelling (SIL) are ICAT, SILAC, dimethylation, or heavy oxygen (<sup>18</sup>O).
 Incorporation of stable isotopes results in different peptide masses on MS1 level, which give rise to coeluting ion traces in the TIC with a mass difference typical for each different chemical tag.

 This tutorial deals with protein quantitation via stable isotope labelling (SIL).
 We will use tools of the OpenMS suite.
+Because we solely cover *quantitation*, you need to perform peptide and protein ID in beforehand.
+To learn about protein ID in Galaxy, please consider [this tutorial](./proteinID_SG_PS.md).
 The tutorial covers *relative* quantitation only (i.e. comparison of abundances in different samples, no absolute quantitation of peptides / proteins).

-Because we solely cover the quantitation, you need to perform peptide and protein ID in beforehand.
-To learn about protein ID in Galaxy, please consider [this tutorial](./proteinID_SG_PS.md).
+If you still are in the planning phase of your quantitative proteomics experiment, you may want to consider our tutorial on different [labelling methods](./labelfree-vs-labelled.md) first.

 > ### Agenda
 >